Port Angeles High School: Academics

 In addition to core courses, PAHS offers honors and Advanced Placement courses, a full range of traditional vocational courses, four choirs, five bands, four orchestras, and a full range of fine art courses.
 Junior and senior students have the option of taking courses at nearby Peninsula College for both high school and college credit.
-Similarly, a program that allows sophomores(second semester only), juniors, and seniors to take classes for both high school and college credit without actually going to the college building itself.
-Classes include Astronomy, World history, Calculus, American Government, and more.
+Similarly, a program known as "college in the high school" allows sophomores (second semester only), juniors, and seniors to take classes for both high school and college credit, without actually going to the college building itself.

+Classes include Astronomy, World History, Calculus, and American Government.
 It is the only high school in the U.S. that offers Klallam language courses, due to its proximity to the Lower Elwha Klallam Tribe reservation on the Elwha River delta and high number of tribal members who attend the school.
-The school also has a transition program for 18 year old students who are identified as ID, have completed all graduation requirements set by Washington state, and need more time to live in the adult world.
-Two classes similar to the transition program are also available for 16 year old students for business courses & skilled and technical sciences courses.

 Also included is a local funds program for graduating seniors who plan further education.
 The program typically receives $275,000 but over $900,000 in scholarships when combined with college-offered scholarships and other awards.

 Athletics

 Football, baseball and soccer games are played at Civic Field, a city-owned stadium about 1.5 miles from the school.
+The school athletic teams have won various accolades for their performance during sports games.
 PAHS also offers a variety of seasonal sports: